opentiny/tiny-charts/CONTRIBUTING.md

 - The performance of the defect can be illustrated by screenshot, and if there is an error, the error message can be posted.
 - Defect reproduction step, preferably with a minimum reproducible demo link.

 If it is a new feature, select [Feature request](https://github.com/opentiny/tiny-charts/issues/new?template=feature-request.yml) template.
 The title follows the format of `[componentName] new feature description`.
-For example: `[select] selection box is too long to display, hope to support the configuration of tips prompt`.
+For example: `[pie-chart] When there is very small data in the disc chart, the occupied area is almost 0, which affects the vision, and I hope to increase the setting of the minimum angle.`.

 The following information is required for the Issue of the new feature: